 CHAPTER 29 (1979-1984) – I

-This most recent session with his father dealt with the fallout from the latest Tug River kerfuffle (with the whole world to occupy, this small patch of land continued to throw curveballs at the great Champions…and like Glendan, these individuals were all kept spry and spirited by the powers of their respective benefactors, with Aleris backed by Aricame and the Counsel backed by Stievo).
+This most recent brainstorming session with his father dealt with the fallout from the latest Tug River kerfuffle (with the whole world to occupy, this small patch of land continued to throw curveballs at the great Champions…and like Glendan, these individuals were all kept spry and spirited by the powers of their respective benefactors, with Aleris backed by Aricame and The League backed by Stievo).
 But this time the danger was different.
 Springing out of the blood feud in Appalachia were two powerful figures who took their talents westward.
-Shanta Fagan, a charismatic cult leader who broke from the Church of Ahriman and the Counsel, settled in the Rocky Mountains where she preached separation from institutions (government, religion, family) and also from individual expression (art and the pursuit of knowledge).
+Shanta Fagan, a charismatic cult leader who broke from the Church of Ahriman and The League, settled in the Rocky Mountains where she preached separation from institutions (government, family, even organized religion) and also from individual expression (art and the pursuit of knowledge).
 The second figure was Nira, a brilliant revolutionary mind who relocated to the deserts of the southwest and didn’t so much break from the Church as distance herself so she could focus on her work: destabilizing established orders.

 Shanta’s nihilistic ideology also posed a threat to Aricame’s interests, but given that Shanta’s bizarre cosmology sprung from Stievo’s Church and that her messaging was more explicitly anti-government, she seemed like a bigger threat to Stievo.

-Looking at these two figures as if they were pieces on a board (a visualization Aricame was continuing to master) father and son devised a plan to turn these two wild cards into ally and adversary.
-Nira would be managed rather than opposed; Shata Fagan would be aided.
+Looking at these two figures as if they were pieces on a board, father and son devised a plan to turn these two wild cards into ally and adversary.
+Shanta Fagan would be aided; Nira would be managed.
 It was a Faustian bargain, and it would bite Aricame in the ass in the future.

 Absence exists in great expanses